 The short-term effects of cannabis can last from two to four hours, but the drug is stored in fatty tissue and slowly released back into the bloodstream before being excreted from the body.
 Traces of cannabis can be found in urine for one to five days after occasional use and up to six weeks (or more) in people who use cannabis regularly (more than three times a week, over a number of years).
 While cannabis can be detected in many bodily fuids (eg, blood, urine and saliva) and hair, it is difcult to assess the meaning of a positive result.

 Due to the lengthy storage of cannabis in the system, positive test results may indicate recent use rather than impairment.
 This is particularly important when considering random driver and workplace testing for cannabis.

 Long term effects

-- cause chronic bronchitis and permanent damage to the airways when smoked (particularly when smoked with tobacco)
+- upper respiratory tract cancers, chronic bronchitis and permanent damage to the airways when smoked (particularly when smoked with tobacco)

 - cardiovascular system damage (the heart and circulation)

-Babies whose mothers smoke cannabis in pregnancy (like those whose mothers smoke tobacco) are more likely to be born prematurely and at a low birth weight, probably mainly due to the fact that they smoke tobacco.
+Babies whose mothers smoke cannabis in pregnancy are more likely to be born prematurely and have a low birth weight, probably mainly due to the fact that they smoke tobacco.

 Cannabis and driving

-It is dangerous, and illegal, to drive under the influence of cannabis.
-Research suggests that a driver affected by cannabis is two to three times more likely to have an accident.
+It is dangerous and illegal to drive under the infuence of cannabis.
+Research suggests that a driver afected by cannabis is two to three times more likely to have an accident.

 Random drug testing of drivers for cannabis (an ‘oral fluid’ test) has been introduced in NSW.